Treating Hodgkin Lymphoma in Children

 Most children with cancer in the United States are treated at a center that is a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.

-In these centers, doctors treating children with Hodgkin disease often use treatment plans that are part of clinical trials.
+In these centers, doctors treating children with Hodgkin lymphoma often use treatment plans that are part of clinical trials.
 The purpose of these studies is to find the most effective treatment that causes the fewest side effects.

 Any time a child or teen is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
 You can read more about coping with these changes in Children Diagnosed With Cancer: Dealing With Diagnosis.